 Imagine sitting in the shade at a vineyard while sipping a glass of exquisite wine on a warm, dry afternoon.
 While this may evoke thoughts of Provence, Tuscany, or La Rioja, Europe isn’t the only place you can enjoy great wine.

 The secret has long been out: Chile’s wines are just as good as what you’ll find in Europe.
-Because of Chile’s diverse range of climates and volcanic soil, their flavor, complexity, and amazing selection of varietals compare favorably with any country in the world.
+Because of Chile’s diverse range of climates and volcanic soil, the flavor, complexity, and amazing selection of varietals of its wines compare favorably with any country in the world.

 Chile’s wine-making regions are spread across a huge area and several regions from the bone-dry Atacama Desert in the north and the Mediterranean climate of the central region, to the cooler coastal regions and the misty hills of Biobío further south, each with its own character and nuance.